 In the U.S., companies are audited based on generally accepted accounting principles (GAAP).
 The Financial Accounting Standards Board (FASB) is responsible for defining and maintaining GAAP standards.
 In 2009, FASB developed the Accounting Standards Codification (ASC), which is the system that breaks down each individual rule so it can be easily referenced.

 ASC Topic 718 is one of these rules.
-Expensing employee options Calculating the value of an option
+Expensing employee options

 As we discussed above, the first step is to calculate the fair value of the option, from an accounting perspective.
 This lets you know how much the option grant is worth and how much to reflect on your income statement.